 8. See the best in everyone

 My mother is an inspiration.
 She is the most positive person I know.
 She sees the absolute best in everyone.
-You could say she’s one of life’s innocents, but she’s simply compassionate.
+You could say she’s one of life’s innocents, but she’s merely compassionate.
 She has so much empathy that she can only ever presume everyone means well.
 Even the bad guys.

 Because of this, she’s extraordinarily happy.
 She has no drama in her life, just plenty of happy times.
 Sure, she occasionally gets down about how some people are.
 But she soon talks herself out of it and finds the positive aspect.

 I try and follow in her footsteps and look for the best in everyone.
-It really helps when I’m faced with difficult people or situations.
+It helps when I’m faced with difficult people or situations.

 9. Don’t make assumptions or take anything personally

 Oh, the dramas we can make up in our heads!
 That person didn’t say hello to me in the street!
 What did I say?
 Did I do something wrong?
 Have people been talking about me behind my back?
 Stop.
 Assumptions are just that — assumptions.
-You’ll waste time and energy assuming what’s happening with other people, so save yourself the hassle and let those thoughts go.
+You’ll waste time and energy, assuming what’s happening with other people, so save yourself the hassle and let those thoughts go.
 It’s not easy, but it’s a habit you can adopt.